Scientific-Simulation-Studio/MolFlow/README.md

 Please check [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## Disclaimer
-Non-release versions of moleculeflow are prohibited to use in any production environment due to possible bugs, glitches, lack of functionality, security issues or other problems.
+Non-release versions of molflow are prohibited to use in any production environment due to possible bugs, glitches, lack of functionality, security issues or other problems.